aluo7/grpo-zero-training/README.md

 make run
 ```

+We first perform supervised fine-tuning to align with section 2 of the DeepSeekMath paper (section 2).
+Since we cannot decontaminate/collect a large-scale corpus, we simply fine-tune on the MATH dataset (NIPS21).

-To run supervised fine-tuning, simply run the following.
-LLM backbone is set to Phi-3-mini by default:
+To run supervised fine-tuning, simply run the following
+(LLM backbone is set to Phi-3-mini by default).:

 ```
 make train-sft